uw-ssec/tutorials/SciPy2024/README.md

 ![Select dev container configuration](../images/select_dev_container.png)

+> Note: The higher the number of cores, the faster the setup will be.

 This will set up a new Codespace environment for the SciPy 2024 tutorial.

 ### Using Docker